Pan, tilt, zoom camera.

 Target Object |

-An object can be selected for the light to follow. |
+An object can be selected for the camera to follow. |

 Name |